Welcome to Assurentry! New FDA compliance features available.

 Cosmetics Brand MoCRA Transition

-Glow Beauty Co. is a fast-growing clean beauty brand known for their sustainable skincare and color cosmetics.
-With products sold through their DTC website and over 500 retail locations, they had built a strong reputation for transparency and quality.
+Consider a fast-growing clean beauty brand known for sustainable skincare and color cosmetics, selling through its DTC website and hundreds of retail locations, with a strong reputation for transparency and quality.
+The walkthrough below shows how Assurentry's MoCRA workflow applies — the company and figures are illustrative.

 The Opportunity

 When MoCRA was signed into law in December 2022, most cosmetics companies took a wait-and-see approach.
-Glow Beauty saw an opportunity: by achieving compliance early, they could differentiate themselves with retailers increasingly focused on regulatory compliance.
+A brand in this position can instead see an opportunity: by achieving compliance early, it can differentiate itself with retailers increasingly focused on regulatory compliance.

 Strategic Vision